What are aerosols?

 The reasons are numerous:

 - Aerosols directly impact the radiation budget of the Earth-atmosphere system through the scattering and absorption of solar and terrestrial radiation (Feingold et al., 1999).
 High concentrations of fine particles lead to reduced clouds droplet size, enhanced cloud reflectance (Twomey et al., 1984), and reduced precipitation (Rosenfeld, 2000; Ramanathan et al., 2001; Rosenfeld et al., 2002).
-Therefore, large uncertainties of aerosol optical properties limit our climate predictive capabilities (IPCC: Solomon et al., 2007).
+Yet accounting for the effects of aerosol particles is very difficult since they represent one of the most complex atmospheric constituents.
+For example, it has widely been recognized that the lingering uncertainty in the knowledge of aerosol properties drives the global climate change estimation uncertainly (Dubovik et al., 2019).
+These large uncertainties of aerosol optical properties limit our climate predictive capabilities (IPCC: Solomon et al., 2007).
 In spite of more robust climate predictions in the last years, radiative forcing (RF) induced by aerosols still contributes to the largest uncertainty to the total RF estimate (IPCC: The Core Writing Team Pachauri and Meyer, 2014).
 The vertical distribution and relative location are determining factors of aerosol radiative forcing in the long-wave spectral range (Dufresne et al., 2002; Kaufman et al., 2002).

 - Aerosols play a significant role in air quality, in particular near the surface.
 Due to the rapid growth of both population and economic activity, such as in Asian region, increase in fossil fuel emissions gives rise to concerns about fine particles formation and dispersion.
 Aerosols include a variety of hazardous organic and inorganic substances, reduce visibility, lead to reductions in crop productivity and strongly affect health of inhabitants in urban regions (Chameides et al., 1999; Prospero, 15 1999; Eck et al., 2005).